 - Preheat the oven with a pizza stone inside to 450°F. Let the stone sit inside the hot oven for at least 30 min before adding pizza.

 - 10 min before baking your pizza, dust a pizza peel with cornmeal, take the dough out of your container, and spread into a circle (approx. 14 inches) using your hands (not a rolling pin) right on top of the pizza peel.
-If not assembling the pizza right away, cover the dough with a damp kitchen towel to prevent drying.
+If not assembling the pizza right away, cover the dough with a damp kitchen towel to prevent drying out.

 - Lightly grease sliced eggplant and zucchini with olive oil spray.
 Grill on a preheated grill for about 3-4 min per side, careful not to burn.
 Take off the grill, let cool slightly, and cut into bite-sized pieces.